microsoft/industry/retail/solutions/wrkforceMgmt/README.md

 1. In Azure Portal go to Azure Active Directory

-1. App registrations, and then select your API's app registration.
+1. App registrations, and then select your APIs app registration.

   ![Owned Applications](./media/owned-applications.png)